C-H-Chien/mat_sqrt/README.md

-# mat_sqrt
+# hardware implementation of a matrix square root
-square root of a matrix
+square root of a matrix using verilog FPGA